astronomer/docs/astro/manage-astro-executors.md

 2. Click the **Worker Queues** tab and then click **Edit** to edit the `default` worker queue.

-3. In **Worker Type**, select the type of worker node that you want to run your worker Pods on.
+3. In the  **Worker Type** list, select the type of worker node to run your worker Pods on.

 4. Click **Update Queue**.